-Let's start the review of the BR-532 with the analysis of the front panel of the recorder.
 We can divide it in three main sections.
 Well, let's start.

 - EFFECTS (COSM)

-The button to turn on and off the onboard tuner.
+To turn on and off the onboard tuner.

 Playback and recording

-By pressing this button the user can choose the location (right/left of the sound) of each track.
+The user can choose the location (right/left of the sound) of each track.

 - PHRASE TRAINER